Predicting Job-Hopping Motive of Candidates Using Answers to Open-ended Interview Questions: Background

 On the other hand, researchers have demonstrated that one's language use is indicative of his/her personality attributes \cite{pennebaker_linguistic_1999, fast_personality_2008, gill_what_2009, hirsh_personality_2009, qiu_you_2012}.
 This allows structured interviews, which are much more engaging for applicants and permit open expression of applicant thoughts to be used as a source for inferring personality attributes.
 Authors have demonstrated in \cite{Madhura_2020} how responses to open-ended interview questions can be used to reliably infer one's personality attributes based on the six-factor HEXACO model \cite{ashton_empirical_2007}.

-Combining the relationship between job-hopping likelihood and personality with that of personality and language use, we hypothesised that one's language use is closely associated with their job-hopping motives and hence the job-hopping likelihood can be inferred from various characteristics of their language use.
-Based on this hypothesis, we envisioned building a language-based model that is able to accurately predict a candidate's job-hopping likelihood from answers to regular open-ended interview questions.
-Such a model would have wide applicability in digitised forms of interviews, be it chat-based, voice or video where the textual content of the candidate answers can be used to infer job-hopping likelihood in addition to the personality and communication skills that can be derived from text.
-This allows the use of digitised interviews, which are much more engaging than standard personality tests and preferred by candidates to be used as a multi-measure assessment scalable to high applicant volumes supported by algorithmic inferences.
+Combining the relationship between job-hopping motives and personality with that of personality and language use, we hypothesised that one's language use is closely associated with their job-hopping motives.
+In other words, the the job-hopping motive can be inferred from various characteristics of their language use.
+Based on this hypothesis, we envisioned building a language-based model that is able to predict a candidate's job-hopping motives as measured by the JHM Scale from answers to regular open-ended interview questions.
+Such a model would have wide applicability in digitised forms of interviews, be it chat-based, voice or video where the textual content of the candidate answers can be used to infer JHM Scale scores in addition to the personality and communication skills that can be derived from text.
+This enables the use of digitised interviews, which are much more engaging than standard personality tests and preferred by candidates to be used as a multi-measure assessment scalable to high applicant volumes supported by algorithmic inferences.